yannick-beot-sp/vscode-sailpoint-saas-connectivity/README.md

 - View, create, update (rename), delete, upload a zip or deploy local zip for a Customizer
 - Link or unlink a customizer and a source
 - View, stream logs from sources
+- Initialize projects for Connectors and Customizers with the commands "SaaS Connectivity: Create Connector Project..." and "SaaS Connectivity: Create Customizer Project..."

 <p align="right">(<a href="#readme-top">back to top</a>)</p>